-North Carolina is in Phase 2.5 of COVID-19 guidelines, which maintains that people are Safer at Home but still allows for reviving the economy while protecting public health.
+North Carolina has moved to Phase 3 of COVID-19 guidelines, which maintains that people are Safer at Home but still allows for reviving the economy while protecting public health.

 In Phase 3, as in Phase 2.5, indoor gatherings are limited to no more than 25 people and outdoor gatherings to no more than 50 people.
 The mass gathering limit includes fairs, festivals and parades but does not include restaurants, retail stores, pools, child care and day camps, all of which have a specific set of limits.

 Photo: Outdoor dining options, such as the outdoor spaces at TRiO Restaurant and Market, can be found all over the Outer Banks.